xJohnnyrl/bbs-auto-farmer/README.md

 # BBS Auto Farmer

-An automated farming tool for Bleach: Brave Souls that can handle various game modes including quests, co-op, epic raids, sub stories, and PvP battles.
+An automated farming tool for Bleach: Brave Souls that can handle various game modes including point events, co-op, epic raids, sub stories, and brave battles.

+Check out the [tutorial](https://youtu.be/5Iqe13ydSzs?si=IZm7LfMLiDGNbXct) on how to get started

 ## Features